Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

     cp etc/bash_completion.d/icingacli /etc/bash_completion.d/
     . /etc/bash_completion

-If the input is ambiguous as in `icingacli mo`, then an appropriate help is displayed.
+If the input is ambiguous as in `icingacli mo`, then an appropriate help text will be displayed.

 ## Inline Documentation for CLI Commands

-Commands and their actions can be easily documented via inline comments.
-The comment text is immediately available on the CLI as a help.
+Inline comments can help documenting commands and their actions.
+The comments' text is immediately available on the CLI, as a help text.

 ```php
 <?php